 Think it has never been this way before?
-Brush up on your American history when best-selling authors visit Portland this spring.
+Brush up on your American history when best-selling authors visit Portland this fall.

 "Awful beyond words," John Reed once wrote of Portland.

 In 1937, President Franklin D. Roosevelt visited Mount Hood to dedicate the ski resort.